 Candidates for second-year studies.

-Candidates for all areas of study (except Medicine, Military Medicine and Dental Medicine) who take the test in Combined/English, French, Russian or Spanish.
+Candidates for all areas of study (except Medicine, Military Medicine and Dental Medicine) who take the test in Combined/English, French or Russian.

 Rothberg International School students in the Preparatory Program-Mechina (except for Medicine and Military Medicine).